Tushargupta12345/APRIL5-UI-Showdown-homeChallenge-forked-/README.md

 - Code must be clean and utilize React best practices.
 No code smells should be present
 - Do NOT modify any files other than `/pages/index.tsx`
 - Do NOT use AI to generate your submission

+## 📌 My Submission (Tushar Gupta)

+This is my implementation of the April 5 - UI Showdown Quest challenge.

+### ✅ What I Did
+- Implemented design from the reference video
+- Used Framer Motion, Recharts, and React Icons
+- Only modified `/pages/index.tsx` as required

+### 📁 Repo Info
+- Forked from original template
+- For portfolio/demo purpose only